Making the Most of the Rest of the School Year (Copy) (Copy)

 Remember Team Membership Matters

 The MTSS Data Academy builds on that same idea.
-It’s a research‑based program that brings MTSS, the science of reading, and team data coaching together, with a yearlong sequence of trainings, “Data Use Power Hour” sessions, and ready‑to‑use resources.
-When schools pair the Academy’s calendar and coaching with the tools from MTSS for Reading Improvement, teams stop relying on ad‑hoc conversations and start running predictable, high‑quality data cycles.
+It’s a research‑based program that brings MTSS, the science of reading, and team data coaching together, with a yearlong sequence of trainings, drop-in coaching sessions, and ready‑to‑use resources.
+When schools pair the Academy’s calendar and coaching with the tools from MTSS for Reading Improvement, teams stop relying on ad‑hoc conversations and start running predictable, high‑quality data-use cycles that build team collaboration and collective teacher efficacy that shift MTSS from being about one person or a time of day, to just the way the school operates.

 Anchor meetings to screening and progress monitoring